Plant care and cultivation

 Chinese money plant

 The Chinese money plant (Pilea peperomioides) is striking due to its central stem from which the long petioles of the spherical leaves originate.
 Each has a round terminal leaf.
 This partial-shade plant needs relatively little light to stay healthy and not burn in the sun.
+Besides its decorative appeal, the Chinese money plant is known for its ease of care, making it a popular choice for novice plant enthusiasts.

 If you have areas in the home which only receive partial sun, you may want to purchase a live Chinese money plant for yourself with the link below: